 Descript Podcasters, scripted creators Text-based editing & AI voice ⭐⭐⭐⭐☆ Windows, macOS

-OBS + NVIDIA Broadcast Streamers, power users Real-time AI noise & background ⭐⭐⭐☆☆ Windows (RTX GPU)
+OBS + NVIDIA Broadcast Streamers, power users Real-time AI noise & background removal ⭐⭐⭐☆☆ Windows (RTX GPU)

 Loom Teams, async updates Filler removal & auto summaries ⭐⭐⭐⭐☆ Web, Desktop